Planning a Western Canada road trip? Enjoying the best things to do in Edmonton might turn into one of the biggest surprises on your journey!

-As you’d imagine with its immense size, the opportunities for exploration are nearly endless.
-There’s over 150 kilometres of trails within the parkland for your walking, hiking, or mountain biking pleasure.
+As you’d imagine, with its immense size, opportunities to explore North Saskatchewan River Valley are endless.
+Over 150 kilometres of trails await within the parkland for your walking, hiking, or mountain biking pleasure.

-If there’s any place to unwind from your Edmonton sightseeing adventures, it’s here.
+If there’s any place to unwind from your Edmonton sightseeing adventures, it’s at North Saskatchewan River Valley.

 Art Gallery of Alberta

-Besides the collection itself, the art gallery puts on a series of drop-in workshops and is home to a popular restaurant, Zinc, serving innovative local cuisine inspired by the province.
+Besides the collection, the art gallery puts on a series of drop-in workshops.
+The Art Gallery of Alberta is also home to a popular restaurant, Zinc, serving innovative local cuisine inspired by the province.

-Visit on a Tuesday between 11:00am and 5:00pm to take advantage of the pay-what-you-may-day (suggested donation is $5).
+Visit on a Tuesday between 11:00 am and 5:00 pm to take advantage of the pay-what-you-may-day.
+The suggested donation is $5.